atreides326/Data-Projects/README.md

 # Data-Projects

-The projects listed are a mix of assignments from datacamp (bitcoin/mobydick) and my own (predict genre, olympics, psych measures, world happiness)
+The projects listed are a mix of assignments from datacamp (bitcoin/mobydick/inter debt) and my own (predict genre, olympics, psych measures, world happiness)

 Use https://htmlpreview.github.io/ to preview html files or the following links: